core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 # Content-Types {#content-type}

-The following Content-Type is defined:
+The following Content-Type has been defined in {{I-D.ietf-core-yang-cbor}}:

 application/yang-data+cbor; id=sid: